New strong constraints on the central behaviour of spherical galactic models -- No NFW cusp: Introduction

 The aim of the present paper is twofold.
 First, we consider a {\it generic spherically symmetric} galactic model whose integrated mass profile $M (r)$ -- defined by Eq. (\ref{a2}) below -- is such that $M (r) \to 0$ as $r \to 0$.
 And we stress that -- because of a certain statement -- the considered model is {\it physically consistent} near the centre {\it only} provided that two conditions are satisfied: the circular velocity $v_c (r) \to 0$ and the gravitational field $g (r) \to 0$ as $r \to 0$ (they are defined by Eqs. (\ref{a5}) and (\ref{a6}) below).
 Second, we apply such a statement to a broad class of five-parameter spherical galactic models, which includes most of those used in astrophysics and cosmology, in particular the three-parameter family of Dehnen profiles~\citep{dehnen,dehnengerhard,tremaine1994}, the Jaffe, the Hernquist and the pseudo-isothermal spherical models, as well as the NFW, the Plummer sphere, the modified Hubble~\citep{binneytremaine} and the perfect sphere~\citep{perfectsphere} profiles~\footnote{Observe that the \citet{dehnen} and \citet{tremaine1994} models coincide up to a simple rescaling of the radius.}.

 Surprisingly, nobody seems to have realized that the considered statement leads to new important results.

 The paper is organized as follows.
 In Sect.
-2 we emphasize the above statement, while in Sect.
+2 we detail and emphasize the above statement, while in Sect.
 3 we describe our broad class of five-parameter spherical galactic models.
 Sect.
 4 is devoted to the application of the statement in question to a few considered models from a purely mathematical point of view.
 We see that for some of them -- e.g. the Jaffe, Herquist and NFW profiles -- as the central distance decreases the gravitational field either monotonically decreases becoming nonvanishing in the centre (Hernquist, NFW) or infinite there (Jaffe).
 In Sect.
 5 we analyze the Jaffe and Hernquist mass models for {\it real} spheroidal elliptical galaxies and bulges.
 We find that, when the Jaffe and Hernquist models are used to describe the stellar population of spheroidal elliptical galaxies and bulges, the presence of the central supermassive black hole avoids the pathological behaviour in the neighbourhood of the centre.
 But we show that nonetheless both models can {\it only be trusted for} $r \gtrsim 0.2 \, R_e$ ($R_e$ being the effective radius).
 In Sect.
-6 we discuss the NFW model for the distribution of galaxies in regular clusters.
-Sect.
-7 addresses the application of the NFW model to pure dark matter halos.
+6 we discuss the NFW model, both for the distribution of galaxies in regular clusters and its application to pure dark matter halos.
 In either case, the NFW model loses its validity towards the centre, thereby failing to predict a central cusp both in the distribution of galaxies in regular clusters and in pure dark matter halos.
-Moreover, we discuss the observed gamma-ray excess from the Galactic Centre (GC), its relationship with the NFW cusp and some alternative explanations.
+And an application to dark matter annihilation into photons is ruled out.
 Finally, in Sect.
-8 we draw our conclusions.
+7 we draw our conclusions.